7068 vs 7075 vs 6061 Aluminum: What's the Difference?

 → Pushed for maximum strength in compact sections

-2. Mechanical Properties (Typical Values)
+2. Mechanical Properties (by temper)

 Property6061-T67075-T6 / T6517068-T6511